 - 4.1.
 In accordance with Planning Practice Guidance, an Employment Land Availability Assessment (SELAA) accompanied the District Plan and formed part of its evidence base.
 The purpose of this was to assess sites for their potential to accommodate employment-generating uses and to assess existing sites for their economic performance and potential to expand, intensify or redevelop.
 At the time the District Plan was adopted, the employment need was met by the 25ha allocation at Burgess Hill, meaning no sites within the SELAA were required for allocation at that time. - 4.2.
-The Council held a 'Call for Sites' exercise in late 2017, for site promoters to submit land for assessment in the SHELAA. - 4.3.
-A total of 18 sites were either promoted to the Council through the 'Call for Sites' process, or identified as having employment potential in the SELAA and are therefore candidate sites to be considered for allocation through the Site Allocations DPD process.
+The Council held a 'Call for Sites' exercise in late 2017, for site promoters to submit land for assessment in the SHELAA.
+A total of 18 sites were either promoted to the Council through the 'Call for Sites' process, or identified as having employment potential in the SELAA and are therefore candidate sites. - 4.3.
+Subsequently, the a further six sites were promoted to the Council through representations made at Regulation 18 consultation.
+Therefore, a combined total of 24 sites were promoted to the Council to be considered for allocation through the Site Allocations DPD process.